CrashOverride85/zc95/docs/LuaNotes.md

 ## Example scripts
-There are a few example scripts in `remote_access/lua`, which demonstrate some of things that can be done from Lua.
+There are a few example scripts in `remote_access/lua`, which demonstrate some of the things that can be done from Lua.
 These scripts are:

-* fire.lua - If the soft button is pressed, all channel's are activated for as long as the button is held down.
-If any of the 4 external triggers (assuming stereo connectors are being used), the the corresponding channel (1-4) is activated for as long the trigger is active.
+* fire.lua - If the soft button is pressed, all channels are activated for as long as the button is held down.
+If any of the 4 external triggers are activated (assuming stereo connectors are being used), the corresponding channel (1-4) is activated for as long as the trigger is active.

 * toggle.lua - switches between channel 1+2 & 3+4 at a speed that can be set via the menu.
-If the channels are switched on constant or just pulsed can also be set from the menu
+Whether the channels are switched on constantly or just pulsed can also be set from the menu

 * waves.lua - a basic waves pattern.
 For each channel, this varies the frequency between 25Hz and 250Hz and the pulse width between 40us and 200us, with the time taken for each cycle being set per channel on the menu.

 * audio.lua - audio example assuming microphone input.
 Channels 1 & 2 are on constant at the default pulse width/frequency.
 Channels 3 & 4 react to volume changes

-* bluetooth_fire.lua - uses Left/Up/Down/Right buttons on a bluetooth remote to trigger chanel's 1 to 4 respectively for a configurable pulse duration
+* bluetooth_fire.lua - uses Left/Up/Down/Right buttons on a bluetooth remote to trigger channels 1 to 4 respectively for a configurable pulse duration

 * acc_test.lua - uses the accessory port to cycle between HIGH/LOW on the 3 output lines.
 See "AccIoWrite" section below for more details.
 Doesn't produce any estim output, so not really of any practical use, just a demo of how to use the accessory port.